Prepared to Handle Any Case Contact Attorney Adam Allen Arant to find out how he can help you.

 Driving Under the Influence of Drugs

-In addition to being arrested for driving under the influence of alcohol, a driver can also be arrested for driving under the influence of any other substance (DUI and drugs) such as a prescription medication or an over-the-counter medication, or an illegal drug such as marijuana, or LSD etc.
+In addition to being arrested for driving under the influence of alcohol, a driver can also be arrested for Driving Under the Influence of Drugs such as a prescription medication or an over-the-counter medication, or an illegal drug such as marijuana or LSD, etc.

 A driver can be charged with DUI when they are caught operating a motor vehicle under any substance that impairs their mental or physical abilities.
 For example, driving under the influence of antihistamines, sleeping pills, or anti-anxiety drugs can cause a person to become drowsy and fall asleep at the wheel.
 Some of these drugs can have extremely hazardous effects for someone operating heavy machinery, especially when they are combined with alcohol.